olivier01A/requirement-analysis/README.md

 ✅ In summary: Requirement Analysis is critical in the SDLC because it sets a clear direction, ensures stakeholder alignment, and prevents costly mistakes.

+# Key Activities in Requirement Analysis

+## .Requirement Gathering

+Initial step in the requirements process.

+Focuses on collecting raw information about what stakeholders need.

+Techniques include interviews, surveys, questionnaires, and observations.

+Ensures all potential requirements are captured before refinement.

+## .Requirement Elicitation

+.Involves actively engaging with stakeholders to clarify, refine, and expand gathered requirements.

+.Uses workshops, brainstorming sessions, prototyping, and use case scenarios.

+.Aims to uncover hidden, implicit, or conflicting requirements.

+.Builds a deeper understanding of the problem domain.

+## .Requirement Documentation

+.Converts gathered and elicited requirements into formal, structured documents.

+.Common outputs: Software Requirement Specification (SRS), user stories, or use case diagrams.

+.Ensures requirements are clearly communicated to all team members.

+.Provides a baseline for project scope and future reference.

+## .Requirement Analysis and Modeling

+.Examines requirements to identify feasibility, dependencies, and conflicts.

+.Prioritizes requirements based on business value and technical constraints.

+.Uses modeling techniques (e.g., UML diagrams, data flow diagrams, prototypes) to visualize system behavior.

+.Helps in understanding how requirements will be implemented.

+## .Requirement Validation

+.Confirms that documented requirements accurately reflect stakeholder needs.

+.Involves reviews, walkthroughs, inspections, and stakeholder approval sessions.

+.Ensures requirements are consistent, complete, and testable.

+.Reduces risk of costly rework during later SDLC phases.